-The prices paid by the UIA for these lands vary widely and do not reflect average market prices13.
+The prices paid by the UIA for these lands vary widely and do not reflect average market prices .
 On average, the UIA paid private land owners \$296/acre for these properties, with a high of \$728 for land in Kasangati and a low of \$19 for Masindi farmland.
-According to an interview with the UIA, the price of an acre of farmland varies between roughly \$330 in Mubende and \$500 in Mukono.
+According to the UIA, the price of an acre of farmland varies between roughly \$330 in Mubende and \$500 in Mukono (UIA 2012).
 However, the UIA paid just \$57/acre for acquiring 6,205 acres of farmland in Mubende.

-Moreover, lands acquired by the UIA are not always unencumbered of legal or illegal occupants14 (UIA 2012c).
-In such cases, the UIA works with the local council (local administrative authority) to identify tenants eligible to receive compensation (Mitti 2011).
-The Chief Government Valuer determines the value of compensation based on the values set annually by the District Land Board for crops and other property.
-The compensation value paid to tenants includes the value of crops and improvements on the land (e.g. house or other structures), plus a disturbance allowance of 30% of the value of the compensation.
+Moreover, lands acquired by the UIA are not always unencumbered of legal or illegal occupants (UIA 2012c).
+In such cases, the UIA works with the local council (local administrative authority) to identify tenants eligible to receive compensation (Mitti 2011, UIA 2012).
+The Chief Government Valuer determines the value of compensation based on the values set annually by the District Land Board for crops and other property (UIA 2012).
+The compensation value paid to tenants includes the value of crops and improvements on the land (e.g. house or other structures), plus a disturbance allowance of 30% of the value of the compensation (UIA 2012).

 The total value assigned to any crops grown on the property depends on the terms of any lease agreement governing the occupant's rights.
 Where a lease agreement will be taken over by the new investor, the current lessee is entitled to the value of their crops for the remaining term of the lease.
+Where occupants do not possess a lease agreement or other form of legal documentation of their rights (e.g. title), they are entitled to crop compensation for the value of one year's harvest (UIA 2012).